Ubuntu-Solutions-Engineering/openstack-installer/docs/openstack-config.md

     Type of installation, choices: Single, Multi, Landscape OpenStack Autopilot

-**storage_backend**

-    Type of storage to use, default: none, choices: ceph, swift, none

 **upstream_deb**

     Provide an upstream openstack debian package, mostly used during development to